Why do carriers have content and spam filters?

 How do carriers filter messages?

-There is no standard way practice for carrier filtering and depends on each carrier.
+There is no standard way practice for carrier filtering across all carriers.
 For some, filtering can range from a simple static list of prohibited terms to advanced machine learning systems that work in real time.
 Regardless of the system, carriers keep their filtering systems closely guarded secrets.
 In turn, Twilio cannot say definitively how these systems work or why a particular message was filtered.

 How do I know if my messages are being filtered?

 Twilio does not always know or predict when a message has been filtered by a carrier.
 Some carriers falsely report filtered messages as delivered to prevent spammers from reverse engineering filtering systems.
 In other cases, carriers will tell Twilio that a particular message has been filtered.
 If Twilio knows that a message has been filtered, we will pass this information to your application by sending a request to the status callback URL you set when you sent the message.
 The error code we will use when we know that carrier filtering has taken place is 30007.

 How do I prevent my messages from being filtered?

 If you see an increase in carrier filtering you messages, these questions provide some general guidelines for sending messages:

 A confusing message to users might seem like someone they don’t know has their contact information.
 Suspicious users are more likely to report messages to their carrier, and when messages are reported to carriers it becomes very likely that future messages from that number or with similar content will be filtered.
 In some cases, the user may have forgotten that they requested the message.
 Also, how the message is formatted and written is important: overly long messages, overly capitalized messages, mysterious links, hyperbole, and using aggressive language can raise the level of suspicion users feel about a message.